 - Photograph a wonderland of otherwordly spires, pinnacles, massive buttes and deep gorges.

 - Dates are timed for best chances of lush green grass, dramatic clouds, and storm activity!
 If skies are clear, nights will be free of moon interference so we can photograph the starry skies.

 - Wildlife is plentiful with many species such as bison, pronghorn, deer, coyotes, hawks, and eagles.

 - Post-processing and image critique sessions will be scheduled throughout the workshop to help make the most of your images.

 The itinerary is kept flexible to allow us to chase the best weather and conditions.
 The itinerary below is just an example of what you can expect.

-- Day 1: Meet at 2PM at the Microtel by Wyndham in Rapid City for a mandatory introductory session.
-Airport shuttle service is available by reservation through the hotel.
-After a quick dinner, we load up the rig, and head for Wall where we will spend our first night.
+- Day 1: Meet at 1PM at the Holiday Inn in Rapid City for a mandatory introductory session.
+Free airport shuttle service is available by calling the front desk.
+After a quick dinner, we load up the rig, and head for Wall, SD where we will spend our first night.
 We end our evening with a brilliant sunset from a view high over the valley below.

 - Day 3: We wake early to capture a colorful sunrise over the Badlands.
 We explore many spires, buttes, and grasslands as we take advantage of the warm morning light.
 We even get some great wildlife sightings!
 After lunch and a short rest break, we meet for an afternoon post processing session before heading out for our sunset shoot.
 Dramatic clouds have built up during the afternoon, giving us views of distant storms.

 - Day 3: It's another early wake-up call for sunrise at Panorama Point.
 The light doesn't disappoint as it accents the otherwordly textures and shapes of the badlands.
 After breakfast we reconvene for post processing and image critiques.
 For sunset we have a special treat where all participants will get a doors-off helicopter ride over the Badlands and Black Hills for aerial photography.
 With clear skies, we stay out late for Milky Way photography.